DonatHalimi/sheero/README.md

 - [**Nodemon**](https://www.npmjs.com/package/nodemon): Automatically restarts the server on file changes, speeding up development.
 - [**JWT (jsonwebtoken)**](https://jwt.io/introduction): Used for secure authentication and authorization via tokens.
 - [**Bcrypt.js**](https://www.npmjs.com/package/bcryptjs): A hashing library for securely storing and comparing user passwords.
-- [**Stripe**](https://stripe.com): For processing payments securely with easy integration.
+- [**Stripe**](https://www.npmjs.com/package/stripe): For securely processing payments online with ease, with out-of-the-box integration.
-- [**Multer**](https://www.npmjs.com/package/multer): A middleware for handling multipart form data, in this case mainly used for uploading images.
+- [**Multer**](https://www.npmjs.com/package/multer): A middleware for handling multipart form data, in this case used for uploading images.
-- [**ShortID**](https://www.npmjs.com/package/shortid): Generates unique, non-sequential IDs for orders.
+- [**Yup**](https://www.npmjs.com/package/yup): A JavaScript schema builder for value parsing and validation, in this case used for data validation.
 - [**CORS**](https://www.npmjs.com/package/cors): Middleware for enabling Cross-Origin Resource Sharing, allowing frontend access from different domains.

 ## Stripe Payment Testing

-You can use the following test card details to simulate payments in Stripe ([Official Stripe documentation website](https://docs.stripe.com/testing?testing-method=card-numbers) in case of any changes):
+You can use the following test card details to simulate payments in Stripe.
+If any problem occurs, refer to the [official Stripe documentation](https://docs.stripe.com/testing?testing-method=card-numbers).

 | Brand                | Number              | CVC           | Expiry Date   |
 |----------------------|---------------------|---------------|---------------|